-Implementation of the Global Warming Solutions Act began in October 2020 with appointments to the Climate Council.
-The Solutions Act transforms Vermont’s existing emission reduction goals into requirements and established the Climate Council to develop a plan to meet these mandates.
-The Council held its first meeting on November 20, 2020.
+Implementation of the Global Warming Solutions Act began in October 2020 with appointments to the Climate Council (official State website here).
+The Solutions Act transforms Vermont’s existing emission reduction goals into requirements and established the Climate Council to develop a plan to meet these mandates, to be adopted in December 2021.

 VNRC’s Energy and Climate Program Director Johanna Miller, who was instrumental in the fight to advance the Solutions Act, was appointed by House Speaker Mitzi Johnson to represent a statewide environmental organization.
-Chad Farrell, who runs Encore Renewable Energy in Burlington, will be representing the clean energy sector.
-Farrell is also a Board member of VNRC.
+VNRC Board member Chad Farrell, who runs Encore Renewable Energy in Burlington, will be representing the clean energy sector.
 Find a full list of appointees here.

 Check out this helpful resource that outlines key dates for Climate Council process, the sequence of work, the structure of subcommittees, and more.

 1) Rural Resilience and Adaptation